 Reality Therapy

 Reality Therapy is based on the premise that behavior is driven by a client’s choices and focuses on current challenges.
 The technique encourages problem-solving in the areas of survival, love and belonging, power, freedom, and fun.
-Clinicians practicing reality therapy believe that one of the five psychological needs are not being met and aims to help the client accept their current reality or make different choices geared toward improvement.
+Clinicians practicing reality therapy believe that one of the five psychological needs are not being met and aims to help the client accept his or her current reality or make different choices geared toward improvement.

 Motivational Enhancement Therapy (MET)